mrush-ilao/ilao-documentation/docs/source/testimonials_cms.rst

 To insert a testimonial:

+* add a Text content block
+* drag the content block to the appropriate place between other content blocks (for instance, process steps)
 * in the WYSIWG, click the E embed button
 * search for the testimonial name you want to include